Nanjing Massacre

-The Nanjing Massacre or the Rape of Nanjing (formerly romanized as Nanking (Note: In the Chinese postal romanization used at the time, the city's name was transliterated as "Nanking", and so the event was called the Nanking Massacre or Rape of Nanking.)) was the mass murder of Chinese civilians, noncombatants, and surrendered prisoners of war, as well as widespread rape, by the Imperial Japanese Army in Nanjing, the capital of the Republic of China, immediately after the Battle of Nanking and retreat of the National Revolutionary Army during the Second Sino-Japanese War.
+The Nanjing Massacre or the Rape of Nanjing (formerly romanized as Nanking (Note: In the Chinese postal romanization used at the time, the city's name was transliterated as "Nanking", and so the event was called the Nanking Massacre or Rape of Nanking.)) was the mass rape and murder, between December 1937 and March 1938, of Chinese civilians, noncombatants, and prisoners of war by the Imperial Japanese Army in Nanjing, the capital of the Republic of China.
+It took place immediately after the Battle of Nanjing and retreat of the National Revolutionary Army during the Second Sino-Japanese War.